mohrez86/pyllmut/README.md

 PyLLMut—pronounced "Pill Moot" (/pɪl muːt/)—is
 a research-based LLM-driven mutant generator library for Python.
-It uses Large Language Models (LLMs) to generate mutants for a given Python module.
+It uses Large Language Models (LLMs) to generate mutants for Python programs.
-The current version of PyLLMut supports `gpt-4o-mini` through its API.
+The current version of PyLLMut supports `GPT-4o` and `GPT-4o mini` through their APIs.
 We plan to add support for more models, such as *DeepSeek-R1*.